xlordnoro/rclone_python_GUI/README.md

 I'm running the latest stable build of Python, which is `3.14.4` on cachyos, but any modern version will work for this program.

-# Python Dependencies
-Run `pip install PyQt6` to download the GUI library needed to run the script, or you'll get import errors when attempting to run it.

 # Linux Installation
 Rclone can be downloaded via your package manager.
 Since I'm running cachyos, which is based on Arch Linux, I'll use pacman.
 Apt will be used for Ubuntu/Debian-based distros, and dnf for Fedora-based distros.